Click on each bulleted item below for more information

 - Post an agenda packet with background informationThe agenda is posted on the SFBC website several days before the board meeting, but it does not include any background information on any of the agenda items.
 The background information is posted to the board’s DropBox folder, but members at large have no information about the topics before the meeting.

 - Include board members’ names with votes in meeting minutesBoard meeting minutes do not include board members’ names with their votes.
-The board discussed the possibility in two different board meetings this year, but some board members expressed concern that they might be negatively viewed and that some might change their votes if their names were included with their votes in the minutes.
+The board discussed the possibility in two different board meetings in 2016, but some board members expressed concern that they might be negatively viewed and that some might change their votes if their names were included with their votes in the minutes.
 The topic was dropped.

 - Update the bylawsThe bylaws are cumbersome and not easy to read, 17 pages of legalese.
 We recommend updating the bylaws to simplify the language and to add some missing information, such as a clause about increasing diversity for board, staff and members.